aquinzi/pandy/readme.md

 You can input some options of pandoc but with different names:

+	--from , -f           Convert from this format
-	--output, -o          Output folder
+	--to, -t              Convert to this format (can be a space separated list) --output, -o          Output folder
 	--self                self contained file
 	--header FILE         Header file.
 Included as it is (raw, verbatim)